00shiki/coffee-online-cli/sql/erd.md

   - ProductName: Name of the product.
   - Stock: Quantity of the product in stock (must be non-negative).
   - Price: Price of the product.
-  - CreatedAt: Timestamp of when the product was added.
+  - CreatedAt: Date of when the product was added.
-  - UpdatedAt: Timestamp of when the product was last updated.
+  - UpdatedAt: Date of when the product was last updated.

 - Role Table: